codewitch-honey-crisis/gfx_demo/README.md

 -   arduino-ST7735

 The MAX7219 CS pin is 15, not 5.
 Driver is experimental and multiple rows of segments does not work, but multiple segments in a single row works.

+#### E-Paper Display Support

+Black and white e-paper display drivers can virtualize an expanded bit depth to emulate grayscales through dithering.
+The final template parameter of the driver indicates the bit depth and defaults to 1, which disables dithering.
+Keep in mind the higher the virtualized bit depth, the more memory the driver will use.

+Color e-paper displays do not dither due to performance issues with color dithering on IoT platforms.
+They will however match the nearest color among their palette.
+If you need dithering, you can predither your JPEGs in a paint program targeting the e-paper display's palette.

 Concepts
 --------